 Social media has moved beyond buzzwords to become extremely influential in everything from marketing to communications.
 What was once the domain of a younger, more tech-savvy generation has crossed demographic boundaries and are now commonly used by most Internet users.

 Data shows a vast majority of Americans have social media profiles, with the number growing significantly each year.
 Meanwhile, the number of Facebook and Twitter users worldwide is in the billions.
-Social media sharing allows organizations to increase election awareness quickly and easily.
+Companies are learning that you can increase voter participation with social media sharing services.

 With Survey & Ballot Systems’ (SBS) social media sharing for DirectVote® and DirectVotePlus®, you can maximize election promotion and awareness by taking advantage of a free and powerful marketing platform.

 Encourages increased engagement The world of social media is varied, with multiple platforms appealing to different demographics.
-SBS social media sharing allows organizations to connect with members through multiple platforms, engaging voters where they’re most likely to be found using the medium they prefer, whether that’s Facebook, Twitter, YouTube, LinkedIn or many others.
+SBS can also help you increase survey participation with social media sharing services to connect with members through multiple platforms, engaging voters where they’re most likely to be found using the medium they prefer, whether that’s Facebook, Twitter, YouTube, LinkedIn or many others.

 Adds to DirectVote and DirectVotePlus benefits Social media sharing is one of many advantages that can be added to DirectVote and DirectVotePlus.
 Organizations can also utilize customized online election plans, dedicated SBS client support, detailed reporting and demographic information, and the highest level of security featuring TLS-encrypted online voting transactions.